eda-ricercatore/admin-notes/reviews/Kendall2020.md

 		* (pp. 7, third paragraph that ends on the next page)
 	- Second paragraph.
 		* feminists of all identities have to address would-be allies in what they seek in inclusive and intersectional feminism
-		* allies, from people who are not cisgender women to White (American) women, have to learnto listen and respect people who we choose to help
+		* allies, from people who are not cisgender women to White (American) women, have to learn to listen and respect people who we choose to help
 		* more privileged feminist cannot embrace or propagate savior myths
 		* solidarity cannot include:
 			+ people who disagree with common goals